francescooliva/CarND-MPC-Project/README.md

 ## Mpc optimizer
  The main goal of the project is to implement in C++ Model Predictive Control to drive the car around the track using a  simple Global Kinematic Model.

 ## The Model
+main.cpp we have the main code to comunicate with the simulator,

 ## Timestep Length and Elapsed Duration (N & dt)
+Have a large N would be nice but is computationally critical for the the system because the solver will take more time to compute the solution, experimentally a good choice for N is 10, with N = 20 the cost taking longer to compute and at there is a high probability that the car at some point will come out of the track.
+Same computional problem with dt, but this time if it is too small, good choice for dt is 0.1

 ## Polynomial Fitting and MPC Preprocessing
+we have a line to follow  and a speed to optimize calculation a cost function to follow the line we use a polyom made up of points, six waypoints to fit with a 3rd order polynom

 ## Model Predictive Control with Latency
+To simulate the 100 ms delay you can set in the main the same state transition function used in file mpc.cpp

 ---